fsprojects/FSharp.AWS.DynamoDB/README.md

 ## Supported Field Types

-FSharp.AWS.DynamoDB supports the following field types:
+`FSharp.AWS.DynamoDB` supports the following field types:
 * Numerical types, enumerations and strings.
 * Array, Nullable, Guid, DateTimeOffset and TimeSpan.
 * F# lists
 * F# sets with elements of type number, string or `byte[]`.
 * F# maps with key of type string.
-* F# records and unions (recursive types not supported).
+* F# records and unions (recursive types not supported, nested ones are).

-## Supported methods in Query Expressions
+## Supported operators in Query Expressions

-Query expressions support the following F# methods in their predicates:
+Query expressions support the following F# operators in their predicates:
 * `Array.length`, `List.length`, `Set.count` and `Map.Count`.
 * `String.StartsWith` and `String.Contains`.
 * `Set.contains` and `Map.containsKey`.